neburtron/the-email-band/README.md

 4. **Commit Changes:**
-   - Commit your changes
+   - Commit your changes in the bottom left

 5. **Push Changes:**
-   - Push your changes to your forked repository:
+   - Push your changes to your forked repository, it should be blue and highlighted.

 6. **Create a Pull Request:**
    - Open a pull request from your forked repository's branch to the main branch of this repository.